KrishanBhasin/security-advice/index.md

 Don’t give any apps permissions to read or write your email inbox.

 Make sure your email is protected with by multi factor authentication.
-If you can afford to purchase a security key (£20, recommended https://www.amazon.co.uk/Yubico-Security-Key-USB-Authentication/dp/B07BYSB7FK/) follow [instructions here](https://techsolidarity.org/resources/security_key_gmail.htm) to set it up.
+If you can afford to purchase a [security key (£20, recommended)](https://www.amazon.co.uk/Yubico-Security-Key-USB-Authentication/dp/B07BYSB7FK/) follow [instructions here](https://techsolidarity.org/resources/security_key_gmail.htm) to set it up.

-Otherwise, use app-based multi factor authentication; follow these instructions: https://authy.com/guides/gmail/
+Otherwise, use app-based multi factor authentication; [click here and follow this guide](https://authy.com/guides/gmail/)

 ## Attachments